 Our business is reliant on our ability to find new customers and retain existing customers.
-In particular, customers normally purchase the legacy API products and incorporate them into products that they, in turn, sell in their own markets on an ongoing basis.
-As a result, the historical sales or these products have been dependent upon the success of our customers' products and the future performance of the legacy API business is dependent upon our success in finding new customers and receiving new orders from existing customers.
+In particular, customers normally purchase certain of our products and incorporate them into products that they, in turn, sell in their own markets on an ongoing basis.
+As a result, the historical sales or these products have been dependent upon the success of our customers' products and the future performance of our business is dependent upon our success in finding new customers and receiving new orders from existing customers.